-Dairy free chia avocado fudgesicles, made with only a handful of ingredients.
-You’ll want to make these.
-I promise.
+Dairy free chia avocado fudgesicles.
+The creamiest frozen chocolate popsicles made with only a handful of simple ingredients; avocado, cacao powder, coconut milk, honey, and chia seeds.
+You'll want to make these, I promise.

 Basically, I want more popsicles.

 After my first try at popsicle making last month, I'm hooked.
 I can't get over how easy it is.
 I have come up with about 200 more healthy popsicle recipes in my head, I could basically turn this into a healthy popsicle blog and I'd be very happy and very busy.
 For now, I'll just share these “when-you-eat-them-the-earth-stops-moving” chia avocado fudgesicles.

 I put these pops to the ultimate taste test last night, my nephew Jonah.
 I whipped up a batch while he was at school and although he is a picky eater (with VERY clear opinions about food, read: he will eat Gramma's chicken soup, but not Mom's, he will eat tofu but not hamburgers, etc.), I thought I could convince him to eat a frozen chocolate pop, or at least try it.

 He had his after-school snack of Gramma's homemade chicken soup (which he lovingly shared with Penelope), then I casually said, “Hey bud, I made you chocolate popsicles today, they are in the freezer.”